forkliftcertifiedq2wweftj/aps-plus-plus/README.md

 ## Setup Guide (Webhost)

+**We have deprecated support for webhosts and no longer recommend using one unless you absolutely have to.**

 Don't have a supported device or don't want to mess around with localhost?
 Get a webhost to do the dirty work for you.

 Create a new project and choose to import one from GitHub.
 When prompted for the URL of the repository, type in `https://github.com/Taureon/aps-plus-plus.git`.